jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

 3. Upload the converted image to a new GSS location

 For step 2, we already have the helper function `convert_png2jpg()` defined.
 We will therefore concentrate mainly on how to access GSS for downloading and uploading files.

 ### Step 3.1: Download a file from GSS
 The very first question we have to answer when we want to download a file from GSS is where to find the GSS service.
-To avoid hardcoding a GSS deployment URL or other resource location (which might change over time or on different deployment setups), the workflow manager offers a special workflow input called `extraParameters`.
+To avoid hardcoding a GSS deployment URL or another resource location (which might change over time or for different deployment setups), the workflow manager offers a special workflow input called `extraParameters`.
 This input is a string containing comma-separated key-value pairs, one of them being the URL where we can find the GSS service.
-To extract the right key-value pair from the `extra_pars` input parameter:
+To extract the right key-value pair from the `extra_pars` input parameter, add the following lines to your code:
 ```
         extra_pars = parse_extra_parameters(extra_pars_str)
         gss_location = extra_pars['gss']